Best WordPress Sitemap Plugins

-Simple configuration options are provided to include or exclude date archives (for specific years and months), authors, categories and tags in the sitemap generated.
-Specific pages can also be excluded by ID.
+Simple configuration options are provided to include or exclude data archives (for specific years and months), authors, categories, and tags in the sitemap generated.
+ID can also exclude particular pages.
 This plugin is one of the few which provides cached sitemaps (in the wp-content/sitemaps folder) and uses a rewrite rule to direct search engines.

-Where this plugin differentiates itself is in its use of actual website data to assign the frequency of updates and the weight of URLs.
-Additionally, the plugin determines the number of blog, category and tag pages on your site so that the sitemap works well with custom query strings or other plugins – like Semiologic SEO, for example – which also use that information.
+This plugin differentiates itself in using actual website data to assign the frequency of updates and the weight of URLs.
+Additionally, the plugin determines the number of blogs, categories, and tag pages on your site so that the sitemap works well with custom query strings or other plugins – like Semiologic SEO, for example – which also use that information.

-The Udinra All Image Sitemap plugin is a recent arrival on the WordPress scene but, with over ten thousand active installs and an overall 4.8 satisfaction rating, it’s clearly already filling a real need for site owners.
+The Udinra All Image Sitemap plugin is a recent arrival on the WordPress scene.
+Still, with over ten thousand active installs and an overall 4.8 satisfaction rating, it’s already filling a real need for site owners.

-The basic functionality of the plugin lies in creating an XML sitemap for images on your website and automatically notifying Google, Bing and Ask.com of their whereabouts.
-Doing this helps ensure your website ranks well in the image search results of these search engines and image SEO optimization is not something you should ignore.
+The plugin’s basic functionality lies in creating an XML sitemap for images on your website and automatically notifying Google, Bing, and Ask.com of their whereabouts.
+Doing this helps ensure your website ranks well in the image search results of these search engines, and image SEO optimization is not something you should ignore.

-The plugin automatically updates sitemaps when posts and pages with images are published and you also have the option of making this happen on a set schedule.
-Images mapped will include featured images (not strictly speaking part of post content) and the image sitemap generated includes the image title, location, and caption all formatted to match Google’s image sitemap standards.
+The plugin automatically updates sitemaps when posts and pages with images are published, and you also have the option of making this happen on a set schedule.
+Photos mapped will include featured images (not strictly part of post content).
+The image sitemap generated comprises the image title, location, and caption, all formatted to match Google’s image sitemap standards.

 Udinra All Image Sitemap stands out for its overall speed.
-The interface is simple and easy to zip around in, while all database queries and code have been optimized to reduce server resource usage and overall load.
-Sitemap generation also produces a gzipped version of the image sitemap which keeps things manageable even if the site includes thousands of image URLs.
+The interface is simple and easy to zip around, while all database queries and code have been optimized to reduce server resource usage and overall load.
+Sitemap generation also produces a gzipped version of the image sitemap, which keeps things manageable even if the site includes thousands of image URLs.

-A Pro version of the Udinra All Image Sitemap plugin is available if you want to step things up a notch.
+A Pro version of the Udinra, All Image Sitemap plugin, is available if you want to step things up a notch.
 The Udinra Image Sitemap Pro further improves image SEO by automatically generating image alt text.
 The plugin will also scan post content for images added directly by image tag instead of attached to posts or pages via the WordPress Media Upload.
-The Pro version of the plugin also enables large site support through the use of sitemap index files.
+The Pro version of the plugin also enables ample site support through sitemap index files.

-If your website is especially image-intensive, this plugin is definitely worth considering.
+If your website is especially image-intensive, this plugin is worth considering.

 Selecting the Right WordPress Sitemap Plugin

-Choosing the right WordPress sitemap plugin is a crucial step in optimizing your website for search engines.
+Choosing the right WordPress sitemap plugin is crucial in optimizing your website for search engines.
 As we’ve outlined above, the best one for your site will depend on what else you’re using for SEO and the specific type of functionality you want.
-Other key factors to consider are the size of your site and how critical non-text content is to your strategy.
+Other vital factors to consider are the size of your site and how critical non-text content is to your strategy.

-If you just want one solution for your SEO and sitemap needs, both Yoast SEO and the All in One SEO Pack are solid choices, with the latter being a better option for less technical users.
-Premium SEO Pack is a good fit if video sitemap generation is a priority and you don’t mind paying for all the basic functionality.
+If you want one solution for your SEO and sitemap needs, Yoast SEO and the All in One SEO Pack are solid choices, with the latter being a better option for less technical users.
+On the other hand, the premium SEO Pack is a good fit if video sitemap generation is a priority and you don’t mind paying for all the basic functionality.

-If you are looking for a sitemap-only plugin, both Google Sitemap and XML Sitemaps are simple starter solutions.
-For more advanced customization options, Better WordPress Google XML Sitemaps is the obvious choice.
+If you are looking for a sitemap-only plugin, Google Sitemap and XML Sitemaps are simple starter solutions.
+However, better WordPress Google XML Sitemaps is the obvious choice for more advanced customization options.

-Finally, if images are a huge priority for your site (with e-commerce or image gallery functionality a big factor), Udinra All Image Sitemap is the tool to turn to.
+Finally, if images are a huge priority for your site (with e-commerce or image gallery functionality a significant factor), Udinra All Image Sitemap is the tool to turn to.

-All Visualmodo WordPress themes woks perfectly with all the listed plugins and we recommend you use this plugins to gain more site traffic.
+All Visualmodo WordPress themes work perfectly with all the listed plugins, and we recommend you use this plugin to gain more site traffic.

-Sitemaps are a classic example of the amount of time and effort plugins save busy site owners on a daily basis.
-Both in terms of initial sitemap setup and ongoing updating, using a sitemap plugins to handle sitemap generation in WordPress is an absolute no-brainer.
+Sitemaps are a classic example of how much time and effort plugins save busy site owners daily.
+Regarding initial sitemap setup and ongoing updating, using sitemap plugins to handle sitemap generation in WordPress is an absolute no-brainer.

-Anything that helps search engines index your sites more effectively is very much to be desired and the more the process can be automated, the better.
-Every site is different of course so we’ve outlined a range of solutions above that we hope will hit the sweet spot for potentially every use case.
+Anything that helps search engines index your sites more effectively is very much desired, and the more the process can be automated, the better.
+Every site is different, of course, so we’ve outlined a range of solutions above that we hope will hit the sweet spot for every use case.